mcmahonj12/AutoAddWinDns/README.md

-# PowerShell-Scripts
+# Automate Windows DNS
-PowerShell scripts used for automation
+PowerShell scripts used to automate Windows DNS